olivierdalang/improvedpolygoncapturing/README.md

 ## Caveats ##

 The plugin calculates the distance in plain trigonometry.
-Thus **it is not recommended to use it in unprojected systems** like EPSG:4326.
+Thus **it is not recommended to use it in unprojected systems like EPSG:4326**.

 ## Feedback / bugs ##